 Depending on how long you’ve had AFib and your symptoms, your doctor may prescribe medication to control your heart rhythm and your heart rate.
 In some cases, your doctor may recommend a procedure to help your heart maintain a normal heart beat.

-"AFib is a heart issue that needs to be taken seriously," explained Dr. Young.
+"AFib is a heart issue that needs to be taken seriously," notes Dr. Young.
 "If you exhibit the symptoms of AFib, you shouldn’t ignore them."

-Wilson Young, MD, PhD, is a fellowship trained cardiac electrophysiologist and sees patients at Geisinger Scranton Cardiology.
-To schedule an appointment with Dr. Young or another Geisinger Cardiac Electrophysiologist, please call 800-275-6401 or visit Geisinger.org.
+Wilson Young, MD, PhD, is a fellowship trained cardiac electrophysiologist who sees patients at Geisinger Community Medical Center.
+To schedule an appointment with Dr. Young or another heart rhythm specialist, please visit Geisinger.org or call 1-800-275-6401.